Building with Satsignal from mobile apps and edge runtimes

 v

-[mobile app] <-- relays the receipt back to the client
+[mobile app] <-- relays the proof back to the client

 Your backend can be tiny — a serverless function, an edge worker with the API key in a secret binding, or the API server you already have.